build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 import * as path from 'path';
 ```

 During the course of this tutorial, there will be code checkpoints where we show what the full file should look like at that point.
-We do recommend following step by step by typing out or copy/pasting the sample code blocks to ensure you understand what each part is responsible for.
+We do recommend following step by step by typing out or copying and pasting the sample code blocks to ensure you understand what each code block does.

-These modules provide access to all the components you need for you to deploy the web application.
+These modules provide access to all the components you need to deploy the web application.
 The first step is to find the existing default [VPC](https://docs.aws.amazon.com/vpc/) in your account by adding the following code below the placeholder comment:

 ```typescript
 // The code that defines your stack goes here